Kapim/era-5g-client/README.md

 - To generate distribution packages (`tar.gz` and `whl`), you may run `./pants package ::`.
 - For commit messages, please stick to [https://www.conventionalcommits.org/en/v1.0.0/](https://www.conventionalcommits.org/en/v1.0.0/).
-- The package depends on `opencv-python`, but for full functionality, one has to compile OpenCV with support for GStreamer (we will provide pre-compiled whl in a near future).